Nordix/xcluster/ovl/iperf/README.md

 ## K8s bandwidth limitation

-a PR for a [KEP](https://github.com/kubernetes/enhancements/pull/2808), but several CNI-plugins has already implemented the feature.
+There is a PR for a [KEP](https://github.com/kubernetes/enhancements/pull/2808), but several CNI-plugins has already implemented the feature.

 ```